JAIN & HINDU ORGAN DONATION ALLIANCE (JHOD) AND GDPR POLICY

 Who are we?

-The Jain and Hindu Organ Donation Steering Group (JHOD) was set up in November 2018 to increase organ donation among the Hindu and Jain communities in the UK.
+The Jain and Hindu Organ Donation Alliance (JHOD) was set up in November 2018 to increase organ donation among the Hindu and Jain communities in the UK.
 We also support blood and stem cell donation.

 We are committed to protecting your privacy and any information we collect about you will be treated with respect and confidentiality according to the rules of the General Data Protection Regulation (GDPR).